-A large number of colleges and universities across the United States and in many countries around the world use the Common Application.
-There are over 500 Common Application members in 47 states and the District of Columbia, as well as in Austria, Belgium, Bulgaria, France, Germany, Italy, Latvia, Qatar, Singapore, Switzerland, and the United Kingdom.
+A large number of universities and colleges use the Common Application across the United States and in many countries around the world.
+There are over 800 Common Application members in the United States, as well as in Austria, Belgium, Bulgaria, France, Germany, Italy, Latvia, Qatar, Singapore, Switzerland, and the United Kingdom.
 These institutions are united in their commitment to a holistic approach to the admissions process.
 This commitment means they want to evaluate you based on more than just numbers– test scores and GPA.
-They promise to consider your essay responses as a significant factor in your overall application assessment.
+They pledge to consider your essay responses as a significant factor in your overall application assessment.
 Your required and supplemental essays are your chance to tell these schools more about you.

 The ideal time to write your Common Application essay is during the summer before your senior year.
 For most of you reading this post, that means now.
 Writing over the summer will allow you the time needed to focus on your essay(s).

 Remember, your essays help round out the picture of who you are, what is important to you, and why.
 They also provide insight into the sort of student you might be in college.
-The Common Application serves to expand and clarify this picture of you, with essay options that allow more opportunities for you to express your character, community, identity, and aspirations.
+This year, the prompts are the same as the previous cycle.
+These essay options were created to provide countless opportunities for you to express your character, community, identity, and aspirations.
 Regardless of which essay prompt you address, it is essential to give yourself time to think about the information you are conveying and what it reveals about you.
 It is also important to invest the energy to revise your responses.
 Although it may feel time consuming, each rendition of your essay should work to clarify your intentions while projecting something meaningful about yourself.
 Your goal is to tell the admission committees something that is not already conveyed elsewhere in your application and express your individuality.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.